 Dion has previously been the President of the Bundaberg & District Chamber of Commerce and is currently an Independent Director of Bundaberg Fruit & Vegetable Growers.

-Di brings over fifteen years experience in theatre, creative writing and community engagement to the role and is excited to be developing new work in connection with the local community.
+Di brings over fifteen years experience in theatre, creative writing and community engagement to the role and is excited to be developing new work in connection with the local community and sharing that passion and enthusiasm with other communities across Queensland.

 Having worked for many years supporting a family business, Wendy joined Creative Regions in late 2012.
 Wendy’s roles include project management and delivery; working closely with the Company Accountant; and playing a supporting role in managing the company such as through acting as the Company Secretary.